Yttrium: Superconductors

 Yttrium is a key ingredient in the yttrium barium copper oxide (YBa_{2}Cu_{3}O_{7}, aka 'YBCO' or '1-2-3') superconductor developed at the University of Alabama in Huntsville and the University of Houston in 1987.
 This superconductor is notable because the operating superconductivity temperature is above liquid nitrogen's boiling point (77.1 K).
 Since liquid nitrogen is less expensive than the liquid helium required for metallic superconductors, the operating costs for applications would be less.

-The actual superconducting material is often written as YBa_{2}Cu_{3}O_{7–d}, where d must be less than 0.7 for superconductivity.
+The actual superconducting material is often written as YBa2Cu3O_{7–d}|, where d must be less than 0.7 for superconductivity.
 The reason for this is still not clear, but it is known that the vacancies occur only in certain places in the crystal, the copper oxide planes, and chains, giving rise to a peculiar oxidation state of the copper atoms, which somehow leads to the superconducting behavior.

-The theory of low temperature superconductivity has been well understood since the BCS theory of 1957.
-It is based on a peculiarity of the interaction between two electrons in a crystal lattice.
-However, the BCS theory does not explain high temperature superconductivity, and its precise mechanism is still a mystery.
-What is known is that the composition of the copper-oxide materials must be precisely controlled for superconductivity to occur.

-This superconductor is a black and green, multi-crystal, multi-phase mineral.
-Researchers are studying a class of materials known as perovskites that are alternative combinations of these elements, hoping to develop a practical high-temperature superconductor.

-Lithium batteries

-Yttrium is used in small quantities in the cathodes of some lithium iron phosphate battery (LFP), which are then commonly called LiFeYPO_{4} chemistry, or LYP.
-Similar to LFP, LYP batteries offer high energy density, good safety and long life.
-But LYP offers higher cathode stability, and prolongs the life of the battery, by protecting the physical structure of the cathode, especially at higher temperatures and higher charging / discharge current.
-LYP batteries find use in stationary applications (off-grid solar systems), electric vehicles (some cars), as well other applications (submarines, ships), similar to LFP batteries, but often at improved safety and cycle life time.
-LYP cells have essentially the same nominal voltage as LFP, 3.25 V, but the maximum charging voltage is 4.0 V, and the charging and discharge characteristics are very similar.

 Other applications

 In 2009, Professor Mas Subramanian and associates at Oregon State University discovered that yttrium can be combined with indium and manganese to form an intensely blue, non-toxic, inert, fade-resistant pigment, YInMn blue, the first new blue pigment discovered in 200 years.